This creamy rabbit stew with white wine and tomatoes is great for festive dinners. You can serve it with rice, bread of your choice of homemade pasta.

 - seasoning (salt & pepper)

 - crushed tomatoes in can or fresh

 - heavy cream and dry white wine

 You can use 10% up to 35%, depending on how rich you want the sauce to be.
 I prefer using 35% cream, because I like to have this dish to be rich and creamy.
-Few springs of rosemary will add excellent perfume to the whole dish.
+No wonder I call it creamy rabbit stew.
+Few springs of rosemary will add excellent flavour to the whole dish.

 What special equipment you need

-This rabbit recipe calls for dry white wine.
+This rabbit stew recipe calls for dry white wine.
 If you do not like the taste of alcohol in stews, you can simply omit using it or substitute the wine for apple or grape juice.
-But you don’t have to worry about getting drunk your guests or family, once the wine is added to the stew, the alcohol will evaporate while simmering the stew for 10 minutes.
+But you don’t have to worry about getting your guests drunk.
+Because once the wine is added to the stew, the alcohol will evaporate while simmering the stew.

 - Dutch oven chili con carne